AlizaSaadi/LEAF---DATASETS/README.md

 ---

-## Step 4 — Construct District Network
+## Step 4 — Construct District Interaction Network

 Every district is paired with every other district for each month.